List of songs recorded by Katy Perry

 Perry released her third studio album, Teenage Dream, in August 2010.
 She reunited with Dr. Luke, Max Martin and Greg Wells for most of the songs, but also worked with some new writers and producers for the project.
 For the track "Firework", Perry collaborated with Sandy Vee, Ester Dean and the Norwegian production duo Stargate, and with Tricky Stewart on the songs "Who Am I Living For?" and "Circle the Drain".
 Lyrically, "Who Am I Living For?" recalls Perry's Christian roots and retells the biblical story of Esther, the Jewish Queen of Persia who discovered and foiled Haman's plan to massacre the Jewish community.
 "Circle the Drain" alludes to a previous boyfriend's drug addiction, speculated to be about Travie McCoy, and the effects it had on them as a couple, with lyrics which include "You fall asleep during foreplay/ 'Cause the pills you take are more your forte."
 Another Stargate produced track called "Peacock" makes use of double entendres whereby Perry propositions her lover with showing her his penis, singing "I wanna see your peacock, cock, cock."

 The singer re-released the album in March 2012 with the title Teenage Dream: The Complete Confection.
 New material included alternate versions of some of the standard songs, including an acoustic version of "The One That Got Away".
 Perry recorded three new songs for the re-issue, including "Dressin' Up", which lyrically documents dressing up for one's lover, and features a request by Perry for a "dirty doggie" to "pet her kitty".
 Her fourth studio album, Prism, was released in October 2013.
 It was noted for having a noticeably darker and moodier tone than her previous releases.
 "Dark Horse" is a trap and hip hop song about witchcraft and black magic.
 The song "Birthday" was Perry's attempt at writing a song which Mariah Carey would have included in her eponymous debut album.
 Aside from her regular collaborators, Perry co-wrote the track "Double Rainbow" with Sia and Greg Kurstin, while Emeli Sandé contributed lyrics to "It Takes Two".
 Her fifth album, Witness, was released in June 2017.
 Its tracks include "Bigger than Me", "Bon Appétit", "Chained to the Rhythm", and "Swish Swish".

 In August 2020, Perry released her sixth studio album Smile with earlier released songs "Never Really Over" and "Harleys in Hawaii".
 It spawned the singles "Daisies" and "Smile" and a promotional single titled "What Makes a Woman".
+Her seventh album 143 followed in September 2024.
+Its lead single, titled "Woman's World", was released on July 11, 2024.